 An audience that might become your next customer, employee, investor, or partner.

 And Content marketing provides a measurable return on your marketing investment.
-So there’s that whole: “let’s do stuff that works thing” going for it.
+So it’s got that whole: “let’s do stuff that works” thing going for it.